fridays/next-routes/README.md

 - `route` - Name of a route
 - `params` - URL params for the route

-It generates the URL for the route and passes `href` and `as` parameters to `next/router`.
+It generates the URL and passes `href` and `as` parameters to `next/router`.

 ---
 ##### Related links

-- [zeit/next.js](https://github.com/zeit/next.js) - Framework for server-rendered React apps
+- [zeit/next.js](https://github.com/zeit/next.js) - Minimalistic framework for server-rendered React applications
 - [path-to-regexp](https://github.com/pillarjs/path-to-regexp) - Express-style path to regexp